Richard Haldane, 1st Viscount Haldane: Later years

 In December 1918, Lloyd George appointed Haldane chairman of 'The Machinery of Government' committee.
 However, the Armistice had taken all impetus out of the reform agenda.
 This work led to the idea that decisions about what to spend research funds on should be made by researchers rather than politicians being named the Haldane principle.

-At the time of the Paisley by-election of January 1920 Haldane was in the process of shifting his sympathies from Liberal to Labour, and was wrongly thought to have endorsed Labour (earning a rebuke from Margot Asquith, whom Haldane thought "tiresome because she is ignorant", to his aged mother).
+At the time of the Paisley by-election of January 1920 Haldane was in the process of shifting his sympathies from Liberal to Labour, and was wrongly thought to have endorsed Labour (earning a rebuke from Margot Asquith, whom Haldane wrote to his aged mother was "tiresome because she is ignorant").
 In fact he favoured Asquith's election on a personal level.

 Being a fluent German speaker, ascetic philosopher and atheist, he played host to Albert Einstein, when he visited London in 1921.
 As President of the Institute of Public Administration, he was a leading intellectual on the philosophy of governance.
 "The Reign of Relativity" combined Haldane's love of all things German expressed by Goethe and his works, with the Hegelian military-industrial complex.
 Haldane admired the fact that Germans were "trained to obey".
 Hegel's aristocratic desire for law and order and defence of property against revolution had a mathematical symmetry.
 Hegel was a purist: his work attempted to keep science and philosophy apart.
 The rising tide of New Liberalism and moral realism was for Haldane, Hegel's philological precept to improve behaviour, using the empiricism of scientific data as a proof.

 Haldane refused to join the platform for Asquith's speech at Westminster Central Hall in January 1922.
 He stated that his main interest in public life was now education reform and that the cause was not best served by endorsing the Liberal Party.
 It was not until the general election of 1923 that Haldane formally sided with Labour, and made several speeches on behalf of Labour candidates.
 When the Labour government was formed by Ramsay MacDonald in early 1924, Haldane served once again as Lord Chancellor.
 He was also joint Leader of the Labour Peers with Lord Parmoor.
 Haldane was a vital member of the Cabinet as he was one of only three members who had sat in a cabinet before.

 Haldane was responsible for drafting the London University Act 1926, purchasing properties in Euston.
 He made some famous speeches at Toynbee Hall for the Annual American Seminar.